Early stages of collective cell invasion: Biomechanics: Results

 A circular aggregate of epithelial cells can exhibit a fingering instability as in wound healing assays \cite{hak17,pet10}.
-This has already been captured by the CPM without migrating cells (see Figure 6 of Ref.~\cite{vanOers}); see also Fig.~\ref{fig8}.
-In the latter figure, the fingers of E cells resulting from the instability of the circular collectively invade the surrounding tissue.
-It is possible to model collective invasion of E cells led by a basal cell which is active and sense the attraction point whereas all other E cells are not active.
-See Fig.~\ref{fig9}.
+This has already been captured by the CPM without migrating cells (see Figure 6 of Ref.~\cite{vanOers}); see also Fig.~\ref{fig10}.
+In the latter figure, the fingers of E cells resulting from the instability of the aggregate collectively invade the surrounding tissue.
+It is possible to model collective invasion of E cells led by a basal cell which is motile and senses the attraction point, whereas all other E cells are not motile.
+See Fig.~\ref{fig11}.
 Another possibility is to modify the adhesion parameter of a single E/M hybrid cell, which is justified as it is known that the EMT transition may exhibit different stages of completion \cite{pas18,bra18,kro19}.

-\section{4.
-Discussion}
+\section{Discussion}

-We have proposed a biomechanical model of early invasion of cells that come from aggregates.
-Its basis is the cellular Potts model that incorporates durotaxis \cite{vanOers} modified to include active forces that affect differently mesenchymal (M), epithelial (E) and hybrid E/M cells.
-As we are interested in early stages, we have not included cellular proliferation.
-We have not included biochemical drivers such as chemotaxis, cellular Notch signaling, cancer stem cells or the EMT \cite{boc18}, which are left for a subsequent publication.
-Once the EMT model and the most relevant biochemical descriptions are determined for the particular cancer to study \cite{boc18,vil22,muk22,hir23}, these biochemical processes determine cell phenotypes that are assigned different mechanical characteristics as discussed in the present paper.
-This paper has implications for metastasis but our predictions are qualitative rather than quantitative until they are supplemented by future work.
+We have proposed a biomechanical model of early invasion of cells issuing from aggregates.
+Its basis is the cellular Potts model incorporating durotaxis \cite{vanOers}, modified to include active migration forces that affect differently mesenchymal M, epithelial E, and hybrid E/M cells.
+We are interested in early stages before cellular proliferation.
+Biochemical drivers such as chemotaxis, cellular Notch signaling, cancer stem cells or the EMT \cite{boc18}, will be left for a subsequent publication.
+Once the EMT model and the most relevant biochemical descriptions are determined for the particular cancer to study \cite{boc18,vil22,muk22,hir23}, they determine cell phenotypes that have different mechanical characteristics.
+Our predictions have implications for metastasis but they are qualitative rather than quantitative until supplemented by future work.